 Polyphony on parchment

 The first pages of the choir book below make it immediately clear who it was intended for: Philip I and his wife Joanna of Castile.
-It opens with a mass by Josquin des Prez, which is still today one of the most famous polyphonists, who died exactly five hundred years ago.
+It opens with a mass by Josquin des Prez, one of the most famous polyphonists.
+He died exactly five hundred years ago.
 When performing this work for four voices, all the singers stood around the choir book, in which illuminated initials indicate the beginning of each part.

 The left sheet contains the music for the soprano and tenor.
 They are accompanied by a miniature with a enthroned Mary and child.
 At the bottom is the coat of arms of Philip I, with the archduke’s crown.
 The necklace refers to the knightly order of the Golden Fleece, created by Philip’s great-grandfather Philip the Good to bind the noblemen of his area… and keep them in line.
 On the green background are the initials of Philip and Johanna, “P” and “I”.